 Do not let your baby get too hot during sleep.
 Babies that get too warm while they sleep may sleep too deeply and may not be able to wake themselves up.
 You can check to see if your baby is too hot by looking to see if they have red cheeks and feeling if the back of their neck is sweaty.
 They may also breathe rapidly.
 Don’t rely on the temperature of their hands or feet, as this can be misleading.

 In the summer months a child can sleep in a single layer or in a T-shirt and diaper.
-In the winter, the child might be comfortable in pyjamas and a wearable blanket.
+In the winter, the child might be comfortable in pyjamas and wearable blankets such as the Halo SleepSack®.

 If your child wakes up a night and her skin is cold to the touch, another layer could be added.
 Your child only needs as much clothing as a parent wears to sleep so be careful not to over dress them.